Draw With Pen and Ink

 So, in these lessons you have plenty of options to enjoy exploring many ways of drawing with pen and ink!
 Look at all of them and choose the video(s) that you want to do!

 Drawing pens produce a black permanent line and come in sets with various nibs (point sizes) which provide a wide variety of drawing line options.
-For drawing skill work, use a 2b drawing pencil and a kneaded eraser.
+I favor gel pens for the quality of line they produce.

 Get a good quality 9" by 12" sketch book, preferably spiral bound and perforated so that the pages can be easily removed.
-I recommend the Strathmore drawing tablet, which can be purchased online by clicking on the Amazon product logo on this page.
+I recommend the Strathmore drawing tablet and pens which can be purchased online by clicking on the Amazon product logo on this page.

 Watch my video about how to draw and shade folds with pen and ink, then get a towel or small piece of fabric and arrange it into simple folds.